-The fallacy here turns on the use of the name, knowledge.
-In a broad sense, one can say that a cognitional act is knowledge if its object is true; in that sense all true belief is an instance of knowledge.
-But in a strict sense one will say that a cognitional act is knowledge 1) if its object is true, and 2) if the cognitional act results immediately from a reflective grasp of the object as unconditioned; and, clearly, in this strict sense not even true belief is know-ledge.
+The answer here calls for a distinction between a value in prospect and the same value as realized.
+The value envisaged in the judgment of value is a value in prospect, numbly, the value of deciding to believe.
+Were the future act of belief knowledge.
+In a broad sense, one can say that a cognitional true act is knowledge if its object is true; in that sense all belief is an instance of knowledge.
+But in a strict sense one will say that a cognitional act is knowledge l) if its object is true, and 2) if the cognitional act results immediately from a reflective grasp of the object as unconditioned; and interestable for the strict sense not even true belief is knowledge.